hector-sab/tmux-101/README.md

 ## Mouse mode
 Enable the mouse mode by setting the `mouse` option to `on`.
-Now try right clicking around the terminal to see what are the options.
+Now try right clicking around the terminal to see what the options are.
 Hint: right click on the session indicator and on the window names.
-You can also change the focused window/pane by clicking on them, or resize panes by drag and droping their edges.
+You can also change the focused window/pane by clicking on them, or resize panes by drag and dropping their edges.
 Disable it by setting it to `off`.
 ```
 # Turn mouse on
 <prefix> + :set mouse on